xhf-F/cocoa_des_y3/README.md

 	    CXXFLAGS += $(shell python3 -m pybind11 --includes) -DPYBIND11
 	    LDFLAGS += $(shell python3-config --ldflags)
 	endif

+The python likelihoods (see step 9), can then load the Cosmolike interface with the line

+	import cosmolike_des_y3_interface

+The consistency of the required mandatory naming conventions allows Cocoa to load multiple projects without mixing their code (this is very important!).

 ### Step 7: Create a script to compile the project on `/script`

 See files [compile_des_y3](https://github.com/CosmoLike/cocoa_des_y3/blob/main/scripts/compile_des_y3) as a template.
 Users should adapt the snippet `cd $ROOTDIR/projects/des_y3/interface` on [compile_des_y3](https://github.com/CosmoLike/cocoa_des_y3/blob/main/scripts/compile_des_y3) script to match the name of the desired project.